Introduction

 - International Human Resource Management and Comparative Industrial Relations MSc – University of Manchester

-Several renowned UK universities offer highly acclaimed courses in the domain of Human Resource Management.
-A few names include:
+Several renowned institutions provide highly acclaimed programmes, making the HR courses UK universities offer some of the most sought-after in the domain of Human Resource Management.
+A few notable names include:

 - University of Cambridge